Character subpage for the Universe 9 characters.

 - Dull Surprise: Is said to "look at things very dispassionately."
 All he does is smile during the Exhibition matches between Universe 9 and 7, and he never says anything.
 That said, he does show genuine shock after seeing Super Saiyan Blue for the first time, and grunts in irritation after seeing a planet revolt.
 Even his words after his universe's erasure are given in a monotone voice, like he doesn't even care.
 Though it's probable that he saw it coming since he dealt with Sidra and Ro's incompetence for literal ages.

-- Edible Theme Naming: His name comes from the cocktail, mojito.
+- Edible Theme Naming: His name is a one letter off spelling of the cocktail, Mojito.

 - Informed Attribute: He is supposed to be very smart, but never shows it.